DronetDevDesign/Pro-README/README.md

   # Pro-README

   ## **Project Description:**
   ### Pro-READEME is a README.md generator created using strictly JavaScript, NPM, Inquirer and the command line.
-The user is asked a series of questions in the command line then once completed, a README.md file is created and placed the root folder.
+The user is asked a series of questions in the command line then once completed a README.md file is created and placed in the root folder.
 Click the link below to watch the command line demo.

   ## **Video Demo Link:**